qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

   Raster layer in input

 ``Band number`` [raster band]
-  If the raster is multiband choose the band you want to calculate the statistics
+  If the raster is multiband choose the band you want to calculate the statistics.

-  Default: *Band 1 (Gray)*
+  Default: *1*

 Outputs
 .......